SuperOfficeDocs/superoffice-docs/docs/api/person/services/display-image-from-blob-table-services.md

 ---
-# Mandatory fields.
-title: display_image_from_blob_ws       # (Required) Very important for SEO.
+title: How to display an image from the Blob table (services)
+uid: display_image_from_blob_ws
-description: How to display an image from the Blob table using services # (Required) Important for SEO.
+description: How to display an image from the Blob table using services
+author: {github-id}
-author: {github-id}             # Your GitHub alias. so.date: 06.24.2016
+so.date: 06.24.2016
 keywords: services
-so.topic: howto            # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # How to display an image from the Blob table (services)